 64) The only 2 persons authorized to be present at teardowns and technical inspections are the car owner / driver, and one crew member unless otherwise authorized.

-65) You must have your car inspected each week before the pre-race drivers' meeting unless this is your first time at the track.
+65) You must have your car inspected each week anytime before the pre-race drivers' meeting UNLESS this is your first time at the track.
 All cars at the track for the first time must go to tech for a safety inspection before entering the track surface.